chaix026/chaix026.github.io/index.md

 title: ""
 ---

-Ph.D. in applied economics with 6+ years of teaching and research experience in data analysis, risk management, consumer/producer surplus analysis, food and agricultural production modeling, and R&D impact assessment.
+Ph.D. in applied economics with 6+ years of teaching and research experience in data analysis, risk management, food and agricultural production modeling, and R&D impact assessment.
 I am a highly motivated and versatile data scientist with a unique interdisciplinary background.
-My educational journey spans from a strong foundation in biological science during my undergraduate and master's degrees to the pursuit of a Ph.D. in applied economics.
-This diverse background has equipped me with a holistic perspective and a robust analytical skillset, which I leverage to tackle complex problems.
 I am proficient in using, and taught, R (10+ years) and Python (4+ years) for economic and statistical modeling, in-depth data analysis, and innovative data visualization.
 I am a motivated self-learner with strong interests in applying big data and machine learning techniques to address multifaceted challenges.
 {: .notice}

 ## Data Science Skills:
 R; Python; SQL; Git; Supercomputing; MATLAB; STATA; QGIS; ArcGIS; DSSAT; CLIMEX

 [Data Science Portfolio](/portfolio/){: .btn .btn--success .btn--samll}

 ### Data Science Certifications: